East Lambrook Manor Gardens

 The garden is characterised by many winding paths through abundant borders and is renowned as the premier example of the English cottage garden style.
 It has noted collections of snowdrops, hellebores and hardy geraniums and there is an excellent specialist hardy plant nursery in the garden.

 - The garden is open Tuesday to Saturday, 10am to 5pm, until 30th October plus Sundays in February.

-- To visit the garden please pre-book a ticket.
-Then you can stay as long as you like provided you observe strict social distancing.
+- To visit the garden please pre-book a ticket and show your order confirmation email (phone or print out) on arrival.
+Then you can stay as long as you like until the garden closes.

-- Please observe social distancing rules and other relevant signage or instructions displayed in the garden on your visit.
+- Should a serious outbreak of Covid recur, please observe any Covid related social distancing rules and other relevant signage or instructions displayed in the garden on your visit.

 - You can visit the nursery to buy plants without buying a ticket to the garden.

 - We are a dog friendly garden and well-behaved dogs on leads are welcome.

 - Parties of 10 or more wishing to pre-book a group visit should contact the garden by email or phone.